djordjijeK/data-structures/README.md

 }

 System.out.println("\n=== Iterate using a listIterator() to traverse in both directions ===");
-// here, we start from the end of the list and traverse backwards.
-ListIterator<String> tvShowListIterator = tvShows.listIterator(tvShows.size());
+// here, we start from the end of the list and traverse backwards ListIterator<String> tvShowListIterator = tvShows.listIterator(tvShows.size());
 while (tvShowListIterator.hasPrevious()) {
     String tvShow = tvShowListIterator.previous();